BBELAOUCHA/dMRIParcellation/README.md

 the file "./details/how_to_use.pdf" for more details or MNNparcellation --help.

 # Example
-An example of parcellating a part of temporal lobe can be obrained by running:
+An example of parcellating a part of temporal lobe can be obtained by running:

 sh example_parcellation.sh